Standards for Distance Learning Library Services

 - access to facilities through agreements with a nonaffiliated library;

-- a branch or satellite library; and
+- a branch or satellite library;

 - online services, including Web-based virtual libraries, electronic communication tools, and course management software.

-The originating institution is responsible for ensuring that the distance learning community has access to library materials equivalent to those provided in traditional settings.
+The originating institution is responsible for ensuring that the distance learning community has access to library materials equivalent to those provided in on-campus settings.
 Thus, the institution must provide or secure convenient, direct access to library materials in appropriate formats that are of sufficient quality, depth, number, scope, and currency to:

 - meet all students’ needs in fulfilling course assignments;